People: Users with edit access

-Available on: Business, Education, Enterprise, and Starter
+Plans: Business, Education, Enterprise, Starter

 - Custom fonts

-- Overlapping shapes and lines
+- Numerous overlapping shapes and lines

 - Rotated elements

-How to import Mural boards to Miro as PDFs
+Import Mural boards to Miro as PDFs

 Areas